Inuit are Indigenous people of the Arctic. The word Inuit means "the people" in the Inuit language of Inuktut. The singular of Inuit is Inuk.

 Many Inuit in Canada live in 53 communities across the northern regions of Canada in Inuit Nunangat, which means "the place where Inuit live."

-Inuit Nunangat is comprised of four regions:
+Inuit Nunangat is comprised of 4 regions:

-- Inuvialuit (NWT and Yukon)
+- Inuvialuit (Northwest Territories and Yukon)

 - Nunavik (Northern Quebec)